Frequently Asked Questions (FAQs)

 • Rest and avoid strenuous physical activity for at least 24 hours

-• Keep your head elevated when lying down to minimise bleeding and swelling
+• Elevate your head when lying down to minimise swelling and bleeding

-• After 24 hours, gently rinse with warm salt water several times daily to keep the area clean
+• After the first 24 hours, rinse carefully with warm salt water several times daily to keep the area clean

 Some bleeding, swelling and discomfort are normal following an extraction.
-However, if you experience excessive bleeding, severe pain, signs of infection or any concerns during your recovery, please contact our Nundah practice immediately.
+However, if you experience excessive bleeding, severe pain, signs of infection or any concerns during your recovery, please contact our Nundah dental practice immediately on (07) 3916 2555.

 Dr Legin and our team are here to support you through every stage of your healing process.